sforsayeth/OzSTAR-User-Guide/docs/source/1-getting_started/file-transfer.rst

 File Transfer
 ======================================================

-In order to transfer files to and from the supercomputer (OzSTAR, Green II), a ssh-based file transfer utility is required.
+In order to transfer files to and from the supercomputer (OzSTAR), a ssh-based file transfer utility is required.
 There are a variety of Options that you can use.

 +------------------+---------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | Operating System | Terminal                                                                                                                                                                  |